myatktun/myatktun.github.io/_sources/Linux.rst

           called just before it is unloaded
         - the exit function must undo everything the init function did
     * **Character Device**
-        - can be accessed as a stream of bytes, and by means of filesystem nodes, e.g.
+        - can be accessed as a stream of bytes, and by means of file system nodes, e.g.
           ``/dev/tty1``
         - char driver implements at least ``open``, ``close``, ``read``, and ``write`` system calls
         - most char devices can only be accessed sequentially, cannot move back and forth like